rickymoorhouse/blog/content/blog/2025/apic-global/index.md

 outputs: [html]
 layout: blog
 title: Global Deployment with API Connect
-date: 2025-07-12
+date: 2025-09-17
 hideImages: true
-draft: true
+draft: false
 ---

-If you have customers around the world you might want to serve them from a global API Connect footprint such that they can call the API from a location closest to them.
+If you have customers around the world you might want to serve them from a global APIp footprint such that they can call the API from a location closest to them reducing latency.

 In this example I'm deploying my APIs to the 6 current regions of the API Connect Multi-tenant SaaS service on AWS.
-At the time of writing these are N. Virginia, Frankfurt, London, Sydney, Mumbai and Jakarta.
+At the time of writing these are N. Virginia, Frankfurt, London, Sydney, and Mumbai.
 I will use N. Virginia as the initial source location.

 ![API Connect Global Deployment](map.png)